 How we took action

-May 8th is World Ovarian Cancer Day and this year we handed out 33,000 white roses with symptoms cards attached in cities across the UK.
+May 8th is World Ovarian Cancer Day and this year 160 of our incredible supporters handed out 33,000 white roses with symptoms cards attached in cities across the UK.
 Each rose served to represent a British woman living with the disease and acts as a symbol of hope for a world without ovarian cancer.

 We also shone a spotlight on our committment to funding research that saves lives by attacking the problem at every level; from developing better treatments so women with the disease can live longer, to developing a screening tool to ensure it is caught in its earliest stage.